staycanuca/plugin.video.archangel/README.md

 # plugin.video.archangel
-» A simple Catholic Kodi addon based on Jen.
+» A simple Kodi addon based on Jen.
 Many hanks to Midraal and N&N community